 Please note, if a question has an impact score of "N/A," this means that question is either a baseline question, an open-ended question, or that question didn't hit the anonymity threshold yet.

 The impact score is a way to choose which questions to focus on to improve engagement.

 A survey question that has a high impact on engagement shows employees who respond more favorably to that question are also more engaged.
 A survey question that has a low impact shows no relationship between how employees respond to that question and how engaged they are.

 Questions with high impact tend to drive engagement, and focusing on improvement in these areas is likely to improve engagement.
 It is important to remember that impact and favorability are not the same.
 A question with low favorability could have a high or low impact.

 Please note, a question with low favorability may have a low impact on engagement if all employees gave a low response, regardless of their level of engagement.
 Simultaneously, another question with low favorability could have a high impact on engagement if the few people who gave positive responses were also the most engaged.

-Once your Engagement Survey has ended, you can create action plans for your highest impact questions to help improve engagement scores.
-For additional information on how to create actions plans, please see our Help Center article: Post Survey Action Plans
+Once your Engagement Survey has ended, you can create action plans for your highest impact questions to improve engagement scores.
+For additional information on how to create action plans, please see our Help Center article: Post Survey Action Plans.